Kakori: Kakori conspiracy

-The town has a memorial to several revolutionaries involved in the Indian independence movement who looted a train near Kakori in August 1925 in what is known as the Kakori Train Action.
+The town has a memorial to several revolutionaries involved in the Indian independence movement who looted a train near Kakori in August 1925 in what is known as the Kakori Train robbery.
 The village is still served by Kakori railway station.

 Geography

 Kakori is located at 26.88°N 80.8°E. It has an average elevation of 121 metres (396 feet).